cloudevents/spec/community/SDK-maintainer-guidelines.md

 requests, it's often good to have some time after a pull request has been submitted, and before it has landed.

-Here are some guidelines arround pull request approvals and timing.
+Here are some guidelines around pull request approvals and timing.

 * No pull request may land without passing all automated checks
 * All pull requests require at least one approval from a maintainer before landing